Table of Contents

 Although term insurance is valuable for many families, there are situations where it may not be necessary.

 1. No financial dependents: If no one depends on your income, term insurance may be optional.
 For example, a single person with no spouse, children, or loans that would fall on parents may not need large life cover.
+Before deciding, it’s important to understand the real purpose of term insurance: What Is the Term Plan?
+2026 Guide for Teachers (Benefits & Myths)

 2. You are already financially independent: If you already have sufficient assets or savings to clear debts and support your family’s living costs, additional life cover may not add much financial value.
 In such cases, your investments themselves act as financial protection.

 3. Very late entry or serious health conditions: If someone applies for term insurance at an older age or with major health issues, premiums can become expensive and policy approval may be difficult.
+In such cases, choosing the right insurer and understanding policy conditions becomes critical: Which Term Insurance Is Good in India?
+Teacher’s Checklist (2026)

 In such situations, it may be wiser to first focus on: